mikelma/craftium/craftium-docs/index.md

 </p>

-Craftium is a fully open-source platform for creating Reinforcement Learning (RL) environents and tasks that provides a [Gymnasium](https://gymnasium.farama.org/index.html) wrapper for the [Minetest](https://www.minetest.net/) voxel game engine.
+[Craftium](https://craftium.readthedocs.io/en/latest/) is a fully open-source platform for creating fast, rich, and diverse **single and multi-agent** environments.
+Craftium is based on the amazing [Luanti](https://www.luanti.org/) voxel game engine and the popular [Gymnasium](https://gymnasium.farama.org/index.html) and [PettingZoo](https://pettingzoo.farama.org/) APIs.

 Check the [installation](./installation.md) instructions and the [getting started](./getting-started.md) pages to start using craftium!